gimox/json-routing/README.md

 **Summarize route params**

-if you omit route params, system assume you have a default route cotroller path/name and a method called "index".
+if you omit route params, system assume you have a default route controller path/name and a method called "index".

 if you add only a parameter, it assume that controller is in default directory with standard name `nameController.js`. example route: "testall"